Oroks: Language and culture

 The Orok language belongs to the Southern group of the Tungusic language family.
-At present, 64 people of the Sakhalin Oroks speak the Orok language, and all Oroks also speak Russian.
+At present, 64 people of the Sakhalin Oroks speak the Orok language, and all Oroks speak Russian.
 An alphabetic script, based on Cyrillic, was introduced in 2007.
 A primer has been published, and the language is taught in one school on Sakhalin.

 The Oroks share cultural and linguistic links with other Tungusic peoples, but before the arrival of Russians, they differed economically from similar peoples due to their herding of reindeer.
 Reindeer provided the Oroks, particularly in northern Sakhalin, with food, clothing, and transportation.
 The Oroks also practiced fishing and hunting.
 The arrival of Russians has had a major effect on Orok culture, and most Oroks today live sedentary lifestyles.
 Some northern Oroks still practice semi-nomadic herding alongside vegetable farming and cattle ranching; in the south, the leading occupations are fishing and industrial labor.

-Rites of Passage
+Rites of passage

-The Orok boys, when it came of time, would usually participate in a Sturgeon Hunt, usually hunting for the Beluga or Kaluga Sturgeon variants.
-This involved a lone Orok going out, with only a small supply of food (usually enough to last him a week) and armed with a special type of spear.
-Once the sturgeon was killed, the hunter would take one of the predator's teeth and carve a mark in his forehead or arm, which indicated that the hunt was successful.
-Due to the fish's size, strength and fierceness, failure to successfully kill the Sturgeon usually resulted in the hunter's death.
+Orok boys, when it came of time, would usually participate in a sturgeon hunt, specifically hunting for the kaluga sturgeon.
+This involved individual hunters going out, with only a small supply of food (usually enough to last him a week) and a special type of spear.
+Once a kaluga was successfully killed, the hunter would extract one of the predator's teeth and carve a mark in his forehead or arm, which indicated that the hunt was successful.
+Due to the kaluga's size, strength and fierceness, failure to successfully kill the Sturgeon usually resulted in a hunter's death.